 David Harold Obledo Roth serves as a trustee of the George W. Brackenridge Foundation.
 Mr. Roth is a shareholder with Elder Bray & Bankler PC where he is board certified in Oil, Gas and Mineral Law by the Texas State Board of Legal Specialization.
 He holds a B.A in economics from UTSA, and went on to serve as a Field Artillery Officer with the US Army.
 After service, he earned a J.D. with honors from UT Law.
 A lifelong resident of San Antonio (of which he is proud isn’t anything like Austin), David and his wife Rachelle have two grown children.
 Outside of his role as a trustee for the Foundation, David advises clients on the full range of legal issues related to natural resource development and use, including oil, gas, water, renewables, energy and environmental matters.

-Nora J. Walsh, Executive Director, joined the Brackenridge Foundation in 2013 and remains inspired by the positive impact the Foundation continues to have on the San Antonio educational landscape.
-Prior to joining Brackenridge, Nora's professional life in education spanned pre-school through college including past positions in Major Giving at Trinity University and as the Enrollment & Marketing Director at Providence Catholic School.
-Nora was proud to serve as a former member of the BASIS Texas Board of Directors and currently serves on the board of Legacy Traditional Schools – Texas.
-Nora lives in San Antonio with her husband, John Walsh, a dedicated employee of USAA for the past thirty years.
+Nora J. Walsh, Executive Director, joined the Brackenridge Foundation in 2013 and is continuously inspired by the positive impact the Foundation has on the San Antonio educational landscape.
+Prior to joining Brackenridge, Nora's professional life in education spanned pre-school through college, including past positions in Major Giving at Trinity University and as the Enrollment & Marketing Director at Providence Catholic School.
+Nora was proud to previously serve on the BASIS Texas Board of Directors and currently serves on the board of Legacy Traditional Schools – Texas.
+Nora lives in San Antonio with her husband, a dedicated employee of USAA for the past thirty years.
 They have three grown daughters who work in education and one granddaughter who loves books.